Immersions of punctured 4-manifolds: with applications to Quantum Cellular Automata: Realization of fundamental classes and the proof of

-To answer the question which immersion types $(\pi,w_1,w_2,c)$ are realized, we only have to compute which values of $c\in H_4(\pi;\Z^{w_1})$ are realized for given normal 1-type $(\pi,w_1,w_2)$ because all normal 1-types are realized by \emph{doubles} of 4-dimensional thickenings.
-These are in fact the boundaries of 5-dimensional thickenings of 2-complexes with normal data given by $w_1,w_2$, implying that they have trivial fundamental class $c$.
+To answer the question which immersion types $(\pi,w_1,w_2,c)$ are realized, we only have to compute which values of $c\in H_4(\pi;\Z^{w_1})$ are realized for a given normal 1-type $(\pi,w_1,w_2)$ because all normal 1-types are realized by \emph{doubles} of 4-dimensional thickenings.
+These are in fact the boundaries of 5-dimensional thickenings of 2-complexes with normal data given by $w_1,w_2$, implying that their fundamental classes have trivial image $c$.
 For such 5-manifolds, transversality implies that the diffeomorphism type only depends on the presentation of the fundamental group (and $w_1,w_2$).
 See \cite{thickenings} for more details.
 If $w_2^\pi \neq\infty$, consider the pullback

 where $\gamma$ is the universal bundle over $BO$.
 If $w_2^\pi=\infty$, then consider the following pullback:

 In both cases we can assume that $\xi$ is a fibration and we denote by $\Omega_4(\xi)$ the 4-dimensional bordism group over $\xi$, i.e.\ the bordism group of manifolds with a lift of the normal bundle along $\xi$.
 The map $u\colon B\to B\pi$ induces a map $\Omega_4(\xi)\to H_4(\pi;\Z^{w_1})$ given by sending $[M\xrightarrow{f}B]$ to $u_*f_*[M]$.
 Given $[M\xrightarrow{f}B]\in \Omega_4(\xi)$ we can apply surgery to obtain a manifold $M'$ bordant to $M$ over $\xi$ with immersion type $(\pi,w_1,w_2,u_*f_*[M])$.
 Conversely, a manifold $M$ with immersion type $(\pi,w_1,w_2,c)$ admits a lift of its normal bundle along $\xi$.
 Hence we have to compute the image of $\Omega_4(\xi)\to H_4(\pi;\Z^{w_1})$.
 For this we apply the James spectral sequence \citelist{\cite{teichnerthesis}*{Theorem~3.1.1}\cite{teichner-signature}*{Section~II}} with $E^2$-page